NFL odds, lines, spreads: Week 13 picks, predictions, best bets today

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations

-The Week 13 NFL schedule is arguably the most anticipated to date and not just because of the three Thanksgiving Day games and the Black Friday contest.
+The Week 13 NFL schedule has already seen three upsets on Thanksgiving, and features Eagles vs. Bears on Black Friday.
+There's plenty more to come over the weekend, however.
 The other standalone games to make Week 13 NFL picks on are both Super Bowl rematches.
-Broncos vs. Commanders saw Washington prevail in The Big Game back in 1988, and the Week 13 NFL odds have Denver as 6.5-point road favorites on Sunday night.
+Broncos vs. Commanders saw Washington prevail in The Big Game back in 1988, and the Week 13 NFL odds have Denver as 5.5-point road favorites on Sunday night, with Jayden Daniels (elbow) doubtful to suit up.
 Then on Monday, Giants vs. Patriots (-7.5) is a matchup we've seen twice in the Super Bowl, with New York winning each time.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.